Questions and Answers

 Our organic farm is located in Teton, Idaho, and surrounding areas.
 We do not have enough acres available to grow all the grains so we also contract other farmers we trust to grow for us.
 These farmers are located in the northwest areas of North America.

-Most ancient wheats (einkorn, emmer, spelt) and some other ancient grains have a hull that must be removed mechanically before the grain can be eaten.
-While difficult and often expensive to remove, the hull is important because it protects the grain during growing so it’s easier to grow organically.
+Most ancient wheats (einkorn, emmer, spelt) and some other ancient grains (quinoa, millet) have a hull that must be removed mechanically before the grain can be eaten.
+While difficult and often expensive to remove, the hull is important because it protects the grain during growing and storage so it’s easier to grow and store organically.

 Ancient wheats like einkorn, emmer, spelt, and khorasan can all be used in place of modern wheat flour.
 That said, a common mistake is to misunderstand the difference between baking with whole grain modern flour vs white modern flour (designed for ideal bread baking).
 But assuming you are comparing baking with whole grain modern flour versus whole grain ancient grains, the experience will be very similar when baking with spelt and khorasan.
 Einkorn and emmer require adjustments (less water) because they have weaker gluten and are wetter grains.
 Quinoa, chia, hemp, buckwheat, amaranth, teff, and millet are gluten-free.
 They can be used in many types of recipes or included along with other grains but if the recipe is supposed to rise, we wouldn’t recommend substituting all the wheat flour for any of these.